-The Company conducts a portion of its business in Australian dollars.
-At June 30, 2004, the Company had not established a foreign currency hedging program.
-Net foreign exchange gains during the twelve months ended June 30, 2004 were \$58,000 compared with net exchange gains of \$3,000 during the twelve months ended June 30, 2003.
-MEPL's accounts are maintained in Australian dollars, however, its functional currency is US dollars.
-Foreign exchange gains and losses occur upon consolidation of MEPL and also as a result of translations in foreign currency.
+The Company conducts a portion of its business in various currencies, primarily in U.S. and Australian dollars.
+At June 30, 2005, the Company had not established a foreign currency hedging program.
+Net foreign exchange losses during the twelve months ended June 30, 2005 were \$24,000 compared with net exchange gains of \$58,000 during the twelve months ended June 30, 2004.
+Foreign exchange gains and losses occur upon consolidation of MEPL, which uses U.S. dollars as its functional currency and also engages in transactions in foreign currencies.
+MEPL's accounts are denominated in Australian dollars.
+Translation of MEPL's financial statements into U.S. dollars did not have a material impact on the Company's financial position.